UPC-A

 Check Digit Calculation

-UPC-A check digit is calculated using standard Mod10 method.
+The UPC-A check digit is calculated using the standard Mod10 method.
+Here are the steps to calculate the UPC-A check digit:

-1. From the right to left, start with odd position, assign the odd/even position to each digit.
+1. From right to left, starting with the odd position, assign the odd/even position to each digit.

-2. Sum all digits in odd position and multiply the result by 3.
+2. Sum all digits in the odd position and multiply the result by 3.

 5. Divide the result of step 4 by 10.

-The check digit is the number which adds the remainder to 10.
+The check digit is the number that, when added to the remainder, equals 10.

 Encoding

 A UPC-A symbol can be divided into two halves, each consisting of six digits separated by a center guard bar pattern.
 The whole symbol is surrounded by two guard bar patterns.
-The same digit has different encoding depends whether it is in the left halve or in the right halve.
+The same digit has a different encoding depending on whether it is in the left half or the right half.

-The encoding pattern for digits in the left halve always starts with a space while the one for digits in the right halve always start with a bar and ends with a space.
+The encoding pattern for digits in the left half always starts with a space, while the one for digits in the right half always starts with a bar and ends with a space.

 A UPC-A symbol has the following structure: